 Proline is a non-essential amino acid formed from glycine that plays a role in joint and tendon health.
-Proline is a main player in the stimulation of collagen synthesis and also delivers antioxidant protection against damaging free radicals in your body.
+Proline is the main player in the stimulation of collagen synthesis.

-In addition to these two amino acids, collagen types 1 and 3 contain glutamine, which protects against gut inflammation, and arginine, which helps creatine synthesis.
-Creatine helps to boost your athletic performance.
+In addition to these two amino acids, collagen types 1 and 3 contain glutamine, which supports gut health, and arginine, which helps creatine synthesis.
+Creatine helps to promote your athletic performance.

 Benefits of Types 1 and 3 Collagen

-Supplementing collagen as you get older will ensure that you maintain optimal health as your natural stores become depleted.
+Supplementing collagen as you get older will ensure that you maintain optimal health.
 With collagen being found all over your body, there are numerous benefits that both types of collagen provide.

-The good news is that even though your natural collagen production is slowing, supplemental support will ensure you get all the benefits below.
+The good news is that even though your own production of collagen is slowing, supplemental support will ensure you get all the benefits below.

-Reverse the Signs of Aging: As collagen levels decrease, your skin becomes thinner and more dry, which promotes the appearance of wrinkles.
+Reverse the Visible Signs of Aging: As collagen levels decrease, your skin becomes thinner and drier, which promotes the appearance of wrinkles.
 Defy the aging process with collagen supplements, and promote fresh, glowing, younger-looking skin by minimizing fine lines and wrinkles associated with collagen loss.

 Promote Hair Health: The antioxidant properties of collagen type 3 specifically help promote the health of your hair.
-By reducing the presence of harmful free radicals, collagen protects your hair follicles.
+By reducing the presence of free radicals, collagen supports your hair follicles.

-Enhance Heart Health: The amino acid proline in collagen promotes arterial health and protects you from atherosclerosis and other cardiovascular diseases.
-With heart disease being the number one killer in this country, the additional support of collagen is a blessing in disguise.
+Support Heart Health: The amino acid proline in collagen promotes arterial health.
+With heart illness being so prevalent in this country, the additional support of collagen is a blessing in disguise.

 The Essential Element

 Whether collagen is used to keep you looking young or to promote health from within, this protein is essential to your overall well-being.
-With a natural reduction as you age, it becomes important to supplement collagen types 1 and 3 in your life.
+And as we age, it becomes important to supplement collagen types 1 and 3 in your life.